Things to do in Meteora

-1. Take a Hiking and Scramble Tour of Great Saint.
+1. Take a Hiking and Scramble Tour of the Great Saint.

 3. Have fun with a rafting adventure here at Meteora

 I bet you wouldn’t ever think of that, but it is true!
 Yes, you can now do rafting at Meteora.
-Whether you are a water sports fan or novice to rafting this is truly an adventure of great fun, to enjoy yourselves on river rafting just 10 min drive from Meteora.
+Whether you are a water sports fan or novice to rafting this is truly an adventure of great fun, to enjoy yourselves on river rafting just a 40 min drive from Meteora.
 The easy-going river makes this activity suitable even for families and kids from 7 years old.
 This trip is a great way to enjoy fun and adventurous moments in the heart of the lush nature of Northern Greece.
 The river-rafting route takes place in Venetikos and Aliakmonas river located close to Meteora.
 It has a medium grade of difficulty in winter and spring and a low grade of difficulty in summer and autumn making it suitable for fun-loving adventurers and families.

 Enjoy the wonderful countryside and have a fun day by the river before being gifted yet more views of those wondrous rock formations.
 Our Rafting tour is lasting the whole day and includes riverbank picnics and the chance to swim in the river.